the process for joining our community

 - Rule of St. Benedict |

-If so, they will be invited to make their final oblation and will henceforth be full members of St. Brigid of Kildare Monastery.
+At this point, the candidate and the community should have arrived at clarity as to whether God is calling the candidate to Benedictine life in Saint Brigid’s.
+If so, this person will be invited to make their final oblation and will henceforth be a full member of Saint Brigid of Kildare Monastery.